netsys-lab/bittorrent-over-scion/README.md

 ## License
 This project is licensed under the GPLv3 license.
 However, for accurate information regarding license and copyrights, please check individual files.

+## Security
+This project is at the moment under ongoing development.
+API's or expected behavior may change in further versions.
+In case you observe any security issues, please contact [me](https://github.com/martenwallewein) via mail.